byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 1. RADCAL data were used to generate the PlanckMean absorption coefficient.
 Based on the reviewer's experience, the PlanckMean absorption coefficients can have meaningful differences when generated from RADCAL and from HiTEMP2010.
 It is recommended a more recent database being used for the library.

+	**The Planck Mean absorption coefficients model as implemented in RadLib refers specifically to the radiation model in [3,5], which is one of the most common radiation models applied to turbulent combustion simulations.
+It was chosen because of its popularity and widespread use in combustion simulations (despite its limitations).
+That said, there is value in using the most current tools.
+Given the reviewer's experience with variance in the Planck Mean absorption coefficients as calculated from various databases, the authors will strongly consider adding an updated Planck Mean model using the most current available data.**

 2. Page 10, missing information on [INSERT RUNTIME COMPARISONS HERE].

 	**This was a placeholder statement that should not have been included in the document.
 It has been removed.**